flatironinstitute/finufft/README.md

 This is a lightweight CPU library to compute the three standard types of nonuniform FFT to a specified precision, in one, two, or three dimensions.
 It is written in C++ with interfaces to C, Fortran, MATLAB/octave, Python, and (in a separate [repository](https://github.com/ludvigak/FINUFFT.jl)) Julia.
 It now also integrates the GPU CUDA library cuFINUFFT (which currently does all but type 3).

-Please see the [online documentation](http://finufft.readthedocs.io/en/latest/index.html) which can also be downloaded as a [PDF manual](https://finufft.readthedocs.io/_/downloads/en/latest/pdf/).
+Please see the [online documentation](http://finufft.readthedocs.io/en/latest/index.html) which can also be downloaded as a [PDF manual](https://finufft.readthedocs.io/_/downloads/en/latest/pdf/), and a [project overview](https://users.flatironinstitute.org/~ahb/notes/finufft-project-summary-2023.pdf).
 You will also want to see CPU example codes in the directories `examples`, `test`, `fortran`, `matlab/test`, `matlab/examples`, `python/finufft/test`, etc, and GPU examples in `examples/cuda`, `test/cuda`, etc.

 If you cannot build via cMake, try the makefile.
 Python users try `pip install finufft`.
 See the docs for details.
 See our GitHub Issues for tips.